coveron/coveron.github.io/_docs/cri_format.md

 ### Disable concatenated executions

-By defining CODECONUT_NO_CONCATENATED_EXECUTIONS in your source code or during compilation time, the Codeconut runtime helper won't try to append the new information into a existing coverage file, but instead force the creation of a new file (old information will be over-written).
+By defining COVERON_NO_CONCATENATED_EXECUTIONS in your source code or during compilation time, the Coveron runtime helper won't try to append the new information into a existing coverage file, but instead force the creation of a new file (old information will be over-written).